California Premises Liability Attorneys

 These types of cases are complicated because victims have to do more than prove that they were injured.
 Property owners cannot be expected to prevent visitors from tripping on their own shoelaces.
 Property owners can and should post slippery floor signs when a walkway has just been cleaned.
 They must also mop up spills, repair damaged steps and put up caution cones, tapes and signs when dangerous conditions cannot be fixed right away.

 A tort rule for allocating damages when both parties are at least somewhat at fault.
 If an unsafe condition on a property is clearly visible and avoidable it is the responsibility of the visitor to observe it and respond accordingly.
 Furthermore, property owners do not have to 'warn visitors' of hazardous conditions that are so obvious that any reasonable person would observe the condition as potentially dangerous.
 In such cases, the concept of 'comparative negligence' may apply.
 This is when the victim's fault is compared to the percentage of the defendant's fault.
 The amount of damages recoverable by the victim will be reduced to his or her responsibility for the accident.
-For example: if a victim is found 25 percent responsible for the slip-and-fall accident, he or she may only be able to receive 75 percent of the settlement.

 Injuries Suffered in Premises Liability Cases